hudsonhok/reddit-post-monitor/README.md

 1. Reddit API Credentials
     * Create a Reddit account if you don't have one.
-    * Go to Reddit's app preferences and create a new application
+    * Go to Reddit's app preferences and create a new application.
-    * Select "script" as the application type
+    * Select "script" as the application type.
-    * Click "create app"
+    * Click "create app".
-    * Note the 'client_id' and 'client_secret' values
+    * Note the 'client_id' and 'client_secret' values.

 2. Clone the repository
 `git clone https://github.com/hudsonhok/reddit_post_monitor.git`

+3. Change subreddit and/or keywords
+    * Customize the keywords you're looking for within the subreddit of your choice.

+4. Input Reddit credentials
+    * Fill in the `reddit` parameters including `client_id`, `client_secret`, and `user_agent`.

+5. Execute file
+    * Run `python monitor.py`